Strategic Foresight and Execution: Insights for the Global Executive

 Author: Adrian Alvarez, Midas’ Managing Partner

 Strategy begins with a clear-eyed assessment of the landscape.
 Drawing on Sun Tzu’s principle of “knowing the enemy and yourself,” this chapter provides a roadmap for using environmental analysis tools—from PEST to Porter’s Five Forces—not as academic exercises, but as filters for identifying high-value strategic opportunities.
-Link to the Book Chapter
+Read the guide on Environmental Frameworks for Strategic Formulation

 Critical Success Factors: Refining Strategic Focus for Market Leadership (original language: Portuguese)